Learning nonequilibrium control forces to characterize dynamical phase transitions: Algorithm

+\paragraph{Loss estimation and gradient.} The loss function is estimated, for a given change of drift $\delta u(\cdot,\lambda;\thetab)$, with a collection or ``batch'' of $N$ trajectories generated in parallel using direct Langevin dynamics.
+The variance and convergence of the resulting estimator are discussed in Appendix~\ref{app:var}, which shows that short time trajectories suffice when the batch size is large.

-Here, we solve the optimization problem directly using simulated trajectories of the controlled process by representing the control drift with deep neural networks, which are well-suited to this task~\cite{rotskoff_parameters_2018, chizat_global_2018, mei_mean_2018, sirignano_mean_2018, barron_universal_1993, cybenko_approximation_1989} due to their robust function approximation properties, even in high-dimensional settings.
-To compute the necessary gradients, we differentiate through the solution of the SDE~\eqref{eq:control_sde} using recent developments in the machine learning literature~\cite{tzen_neural_2019, li_scalable_2020}.
-Over short times, we use direct back-propagation of the dynamics through a Stratonovich time-discretization of the SDE to compute $\grad_\theta{\mathcal{L}}$.
-The computational graph that contains all the gradient information consumes significant memory resources in this case, so over longer time scales, we calculate $\grad_\theta{\mathcal{L}}$ by solving instead an adjoint SDE, detailed in Appendix~\ref{app:adjoint}.
+From the estimated loss, we proceed to compute the loss gradient to update the parameters $\thetab$ by differentiating through the solution of the SDE~\eqref{eq:control_sde} using recent developments in machine learning~\cite{tzen_neural_2019, li_scalable_2020}.
+Over short times, we use direct back-propagation of the dynamics through a Stratonovich time-discretization of the SDE to compute $\grad_{\thetab}\mathcal{L}$.
+The computational graph that contains all the gradient information consumes significant memory resources in this case, so over longer timescales, we calculate $\grad_{\thetab}{\mathcal{L}}$ by solving instead an adjoint SDE, detailed in Appendix~\ref{app:adjoint}.
 This method is stable and only requires that we keep the noise history and solve the SDE backward in time.
-Solving the adjoint SDE adds computational cost, but is not prohibitive even for large systems.

-We discuss the details of our optimization algorithm and the exact representations of the networks that we use, which are inspired by pioneering work on the deep Ritz method~\cite{e_deep_2018}, in Appendix~\ref{app:alg}.
-The estimator of the cost function that we use, which involves a collection or ``batch'' of $N$ trajectories $\{ \Xbu_{[0,t],i} \}_{i=1}^N$, is presented in Appendix~\ref{app:var}.
-There we discuss the variance of the estimator and show in numerical examples that short time trajectories suffice when the batch size is large.